AllyssonComin/search_users/README.md

 SEARCH USERS

 description:
-  The project itself has the purpose of testing for a job vacancy made available by GIGASERVICE
+  The project itself has the purpose of testing for a job vacancy made available by GIGASERVICES

 functionalities:
   The project has the task of searching users.